-Stamped is a powerful text selection for middle-grade and high-school students for addressing ELA standards in reading informational texts and Social Studies standards such as, but not limited to, the Common Core Standards (CCSS), and the National Curriculum Standards for Social Studies.
+Stamped is a powerful text selection for middle-grade and high-school students for addressing ELA standards in reading informational texts and Social Studies standards such as, but not limited to, the Common Core Standards (CCSS), the Next Generation Standards, and the National Curriculum Standards for Social Studies.
 Educators are encouraged to think about this text through the lens of their state-specific and national standards.